MDFARAZSIDDIQUE/OS_LAB/fcfs/README.md

 ## Notations

-Burst Time :- Execution time, unit dosen't matter.
+1. Burst Time :- Execution time, unit dosen't matter.
-Turn-around Time :- Completion time - Arrival time (The amount of time the process stays in a cpu) .
+2. Turn-around Time :- Completion time - Arrival time (The amount of time the process stays in a cpu) .
-Waiting Time :- TAT - BT (The amount of time a process has to wait) .
+3. Waiting Time :- TAT - BT (The amount of time a process has to wait) .
-Response Time :- The time at which a process arrives in CPU  - Arrival time.
+4. Response Time :- The time at which a process arrives in CPU  - Arrival time.
-Criteria :- Arrival time
+5. Criteria :- Arrival time
-Mode : Non Preemptive (Scheduling tasks according to their priorities) Gantt Chart :- A Gantt chart is a project management tool assisting in the planning and scheduling of projects of all sizes.
+6. Mode : Non Preemptive (Scheduling tasks according to their priorities)
+7. Gantt Chart :- A Gantt chart is a project management tool assisting in the planning and scheduling of projects of all sizes.
+8. Context Switching :- Context Switching involves storing the context or state of a process so that it can be reloaded when required and execution can be resumed from the same point as earlier.
+This is a feature of a multitasking operating system and allows a single CPU to be shared by multiple processes.

 ## Important Points